instaclustr/cassandra-operator/doc/developers.md

 ## Developers Guide
-The Cassandra operator is primarily written in Java and uses Maven as the build and dependency management system.

 ### Operator
-The main logic for the controller portion of the Cassandra operator can in found in the operator/ module.
-The Cassandra sidecar also sits within this module as ends up being built in the same jar (with just a different main entry point), this reduces the number of docker image layers that get pulled.
+The main logic for the controller portion of the Cassandra operator can be found in cmd/ and pkg/ directories and is primarily written in Go.
+The sidecar can be found in java/ and is written in Java.

 ### Model
 Defined kubernetes CRD objects can be found in the model/ module.
 These are defined by a json schema and there Java